belgianmobility/nextmoov-smop-otp/README.md

 docker-compose run builder ./build
 ```

-Example of last line of the build (when it succeeds :-) ):
+Example of last line of the build, when it succeeds :
 ```
 13:49:26.629 INFO (GraphBuilder.java:153) Graph building took 15.1 minutes.
 ```